-O Series Five-N1 and Five-N2 issued August 2002 in the amount of \$52,890,000.
-The proceeds of this bond issue were used for the construction of a Student Center and Learning Commons, renovation of St. Joseph Hall and St. Catherine Library, renovation of Whitby Hall and Mendel Hall, an upgrade of the Food Consumer and Nutritional Sciences space in Fontbonne Hall, and upgrade of the Health and Wellness Center space in Butler Center, and for the conversion of a steam plant.
+O Series Five-N1 issued August 2002 in the amount of \$28,265,000 and Series Five-N2 issued August 2002 in the amount of 24,625,000.
+The proceeds of these bond issues were used for the construction of a Student Center and Learning Commons, renovation of St. Joseph hall and St. Catherine Library, renovation of Whitby Hall and Mendel Hall, an upgrade of the Food Consumer and Nutritional Sciences space in Fontbonne Hall, and upgrade of the Health and Wellness Center space in Butler Center, and for the conversion of a steam plant.
 In addition, a portion of the bonds was used to refinance the Series Three-M1 Bonds.